cloudify-cosmo/docs.getcloudify.org/content/working_with/console/admin-operations-page.md

 To exit Maintenance Mode, click **Deactivate Maintenance Mode** button and click **Yes** when you are prompted to confirm that you want to exit Maintenance mode.

-## Cluster Management
+## Cluster Status

-If you are an `admin` user and Cloudify Manager you are working on is configured in a cluster, you can see all the cluster nodes in Cluster Management widget.
+If you are an `admin` user, you can see status of all the Cloudify cluster services and its nodes in Cluster Status widget.

 More about high availability and cluster management you can find [here]({{< relref "working_with/manager/high-availability-clusters.md" >}}).